Walker Announces Additional Drill Results from the Lapon Canyon Gold Project

 - Walker's initial geological mapping and prospecting on the Project followed by its drill programs has demonstrated the potential for the emplacement of significant gold mineralization.

-- The 2018 drilling focused on infill and expansion drilling at the Lapon Rose zone, as well as exploration and drilling new targets including other fault alteration zones, which in some instances show evidence of previous workings.
+- The 2018 drilling focused on infill and expansion drilling at the Lapon Rose zone, as well as exploration and drilling new targets, including other fault alteration zones, which in some instances show evidence of previous workings.
+The 2018 exploration drilling was designed to acquire technical and geological information on the structural trends.

-- Significantly in Hole LC18-30, drilling intersected 93.5 g/t Au immediately prior to encountering old mine workings.
-These workings were intersected over 9.1 meters at a depth of 44.2 meters.
+- Significantly again in Hole LC18-31, drilling intersected 159 g/t Au immediately prior to encountering old mine workings.
+These workings were intersected over 6.1 meters at a depth of 83.8 meters.
 This continues to verify historical data of the positioning of previously reported workings, in presently inaccessible mined out areas.

 Assay Table: Summary of Drill Results: